-**This is in no way affiliated with Scribd!
+**This is in no way affiliated with Kobo!
 It is simply my take on using the service!**

-As I always do with these reviews, I’m going to go over the basics of the Scribd service and give my take on it independently (I’m not paid or endorsed by the company to provide this review).
-At the end, I will do a comparison to my other subscription services experiences, namely Audible and Kindle Unlimited as they are the most similar, just to give some context.
+As I do with all my book Service Reviews, I’m going to lay out the basics of the Kobo Plus Service and give my take on it independently (ie this is not a paid promotional post by Kobo).
+At the end, I will do a comparison to my Kindle Unlimited and Scribd experiences just to give some context.

 How Does it Work?